The Ultimate Guide to Conjoint Analysis: Explanation, Examples, Types, Tools, & Use Cases

 Disadvantages: Agreement voting has no forced comparison or trade-off, so it doesn’t do a good job of simulating how people act in real life.
 Simple aggregate voting like this should not be used in most research scenarios.

-Suggested Tools: OpinionX lets you create unlimited free Agreement Voting surveys with unlimited participants.
+Suggested Tools: OpinionX lets you create unlimited free Agreement Voting surveys on all tiers.

 Interactive Example: